 The Shark Vertex Pro is impressively maneuverable.
-Its flexible wand allows you to clean under tables and couches without crouching over too deeply, while its lightweight construction and pivoting head make it easy to maneuver in between obstacles.
+Unlike the bulkier upright Shark Cordless Vertex Pro Powered Lift-Away, it has a flexible wand that allows you to clean under tables and couches without crouching over too deeply.
+Its lightweight construction and pivoting head make it easy to maneuver in between obstacles too.
 It's also easy to reconfigure into a handheld vacuum and attach any one of the included accessories.
 However, since there isn't a brushroll on/off switch, it can occasionally get stuck on rugs and some tassels.

 The Shark Vertex Pro is only available in one color variant: 'Gray', and you can see our test unit's label here.

 Let us know in the discussions if you come across another variant, and we'll update our review.